jube-home/www.jube.io/_pages/learn-more.md

 - **Real-Time Processing:** Ensures timely detection of suspicious activities.
 - **Open-Source Advantage:** Transparency, customization, and cost efficiency.
-- **Adaptability:** Supports evolving AML regulations and emerging risks.
+- **Adaptability:** Supports evolving AML and Fraud Detection Transaction Monitoring regulations and emerging risks.
 - **Advanced Analytics:** Combines supervised and unsupervised learning for robust risk detection.

 ## Conclusion

-Jube provides a powerful, flexible, and cost-effective solution for AML transaction monitoring.
+Jube provides a powerful, flexible, and cost-effective solution for AML and Fraud Detection Transaction Monitoring.
 By leveraging its real-time capabilities, advanced analytics, and open-source nature, financial institutions can enhance compliance, reduce costs, and adapt to evolving financial crime threats.
 The guidance emphasizes a data-driven, risk-based approach, ensuring effective monitoring and regulatory alignment.